CormacMcCarthy/Latin-101/hw7.md

 Daedalus made the wings for **himself** and his son Iscarus.

 2. Bacchus Ariadnen amauit et **sibi** in coniugium abduxit.
-Baccus loved Ariadne and took herself in marriage.
+Bacchus loved Ariadne and took her in marriage for himself.

 3. Pelopia gladium eripuit, et in pectus **sibi** detrusit.
-Pelopia took the sword, and thrust into his chest.
+Pelopia took the sword, and thrusted into her own chest.

 4. Iuno Venus Minerua formam **sibi** uindicauerunt.
-Iuno layed claim to
+Iuno and Venus and Minerua layed claim to beauty for themselves.

 5. Ulysses fluctibus iactabatur; Leucothea balteum **ei** dedit et **sibi** pectus uinciret.
+Ulysses was tossing about by the wave; Leucothea gave him the belt and he bound his own chest.

-6. Achelous fluuius in omnes figuras se immutabat. **hic** cum Hercule propter Deianirae coniugium pugnauit, et in taurum **se** conuertit.
+6. Achelous fluuius in omnes figuras **se** immutabat. **hic** cum Hercule propter Deianirae coniugium pugnauit, et in taurum **se** conuertit.
+Achelous was changing herslef